amkillam/OpenLanguage/docs/README.md

 Unit tests are located in OpenLanguage.Test/ and use xUnit framework.
 Tests cover:

-- Formula parsing with various Excel syntax
+- Formula parsing with various combinations of pattern cases
 - Field instruction creation and manipulation
 - Argument type validation
 - AST reconstruction and round-trip testing